Branding Bots Part 3: Apply Voice, Tone, & Persona to Conversational Apps

 Create a character profile to describe the bot’s qualities, history, and motivation.
 The profile can include the bot’s:

 - Flaws (this might weave into the conversation how the character is automated and prone to mistakes)

-Some of these characteristics may not make sense for every brand, so we incorporate different ones depending on the direction.
-Check out the Dungeons and Dragons character template for inspiration for describing characters.
+Some of these characteristics may not make sense for every brand, so consider any existing branding and the conversational use case when you create the bot’s profile.
+For inspiration in creating character profiles, check out the Dungeons and Dragons character template.

 You also can pull illustration inspiration from sites like Dribbble, Designspiration, Motionographer, and Pixar.
 Great illustrators and animators are fantastic resources when building a character and can help you provide direction to the people creating visual brand elements.

 If you’re designing a voice or multimodal app, consider incorporating sonic brand elements into the conversational branding.
 Each of these aural devices can be used to build or reinforce brand recognition and improve user experience.
 Sonic brand elements include: